projectatomic/papr/README.md

 ### Interacting with redhat-ci

-There are two indepenent (but interacting) systems.
+There are two independent (but interacting) systems.
 First, `redhat-ci` currently uses the [Jenkins PR builder plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin).
 If you want the bot to rerun the per-pull request tests, type `bot, retest this please`.